terryleggettII/album-collection/README.md

 1. Open the application in your browser.
 2. Use the search bar to find albums by artist name or album title.
 3. Click on an album to view its details.
-4. Save albums to your personal collection or add them to your favorites list.
+4. Save albums to your favorites collection.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: